Have you ever seen pictures of meditating monks with their hands in specific postures?

 How to do:

 •Sit in Lotus Pose (Padmasna) or Cross Legged Pose (Sukhasana).
-Lay your arms gently on each thigh, palms faced upwards.
+Lay the top of each hand gently on the thighs, palms faced upwards.

 •Roll your shoulder back and down so that you are sitting up straight.
-Imagine a string pulling the tip of your head towards the sky.
+Imagine a string pulling the top of your head towards the sky.

-Stimulates the pituitary gland (regulates thyroid) and nervous system (facilitates movements of electrical impulses along nerves)
+Balances the pituitary gland (regulates thyroid) and nervous system (facilitates movements of electrical impulses along nerves).

 |Purifies the respiratory system and stimulates the brain.|

 So how does all of this apply to my regular life?
 To me it means that I am strongly connected to the earth during this mudra.
 I can feel my roots extend far into the ground.
 I am safe and secure.
 BUT my head also lifts towards the sky.
 I soak in energy and new life from the sun.
 The air that now flows through my body enables me to be free and light.
 My hormones are in balance.

 I have the ability through this Mudra to connect to ancestors from thousands of years ago who also performed Gyan Mudra.
 The wisdom that they sought, I also seek.
 The wisdom that was inherent in them is also inherent in me.
 By performing Gyan Mudra I can instantly connect with my inner wisdom and seal in its benefits.